Functions and role of the Victorian Ombudsman

 The distinction between an enquiry and an investigation lies in the powers available to the Victorian Ombudsman (investigations carry coercive powers).

-For most cases, the Victorian Ombudsman has the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to make enquiries, conduct an investigation, or decline to deal with the matter.
+For most cases, the Victorian Ombudsman has the discretion to make enquiries, conduct an investigation, or decline to deal with the matter.

 The Victorian Ombudsman’s work involves conducting enquiries to determine whether an OA (Vic) investigation is needed or whether the issue may be resolved informally (s 13A OA (Vic)).